 7. How does the membership application process work?

 The application is open for any and all MPP students at the Batten School at the University of Virginia to apply.
 It will close on January 30, at 11:59PM.
 From then, the Executive Board will meet and review each application.
 Those selected to join our team will be notified via email by Monday, September 14 with further instructions.

 9. When and how often does FCG meet?

 While meetings will vary depending on the project team you are on, FCG meets as a whole at least once a month, usually on a Friday morning.
 Members are required to attend at-large meetings and attend at least two Alumni events (Speaker Series, Networking events) each semester.
 Between the at-large meetings and Alumni events, expect around two FCG meetings in addition to your scheduled project team meetings.

 10. How much are membership dues?

-We will not have any membership dues this year.
-There will be a one time membership fee for new members which will be around $30 and will cover costs for two years of active membership.
+There will be a one time membership fee for new members which will be around $20 and will cover costs for two years of active membership.
 Returning members do not pay the membership fee.